top of page

 This shoe can be a good option for someone new to my program, and who is accustomed to heavily cushioned shoes.

-I often recommend a transitional shoe first before you transition completely to a barefoot shoe.
+I typically recommend a transitional shoe first before you transition completely to a barefoot shoe.
 As you progress in my program, I encourage a transition to lower stack height or minimalist footwear.

 Towards the end of this post, I explain in more detail how to use a progressive time-frame to transition to minimalist footwear.
 Be sure you take a look at that.